slSeanWU/OS19S_Proj_1/README.md

 ## II.
 Kernel and Syscall Informations
 * Using kernel version 4.17.4
-* syscall 548: get timespec from getnstimeofday
-* syscall 549: print string to kernel
+* syscall 333: print a user-space string to kernel